What is Quality Improvement in Healthcare?

-According to the U.S. Bureau of Labor Statistics, healthcare jobs like these are projected to grow 16% from 2020 to 2030, significantly faster than the national average.
-With this growth will come new opportunities for careers focused on quality improvement.
+According to the U.S. Bureau of Labor Statistics (BLS), healthcare jobs like these are projected to grow 13% from 2021 to 2031, significantly faster than the national average.
+And with this growth will come new career opportunities focused on quality improvement.

 If you want a job leading an organization’s quality improvement efforts, then a specialized role in quality improvement could be right for you.

 According to Sowell, job titles for leaders in quality improvement can include:

 These positions play critical roles in the analysis of patient data and the coordination and implementation of quality improvement plans.
 Because they are leadership positions directly impacting patient care, medical experience and an advanced degree are typically required to get started.